 Saleswhale Review: The #1 Conversica Alternative and up-and-coming new entrant

-Saleswhale, a U.S-Singapore headquartered company, is a relatively new entrant to the space.
-The startup graduated from the prestigious Y Combinator program in 2016, and approaches the space with a fresh and modern perspective.
+Saleswhale, is a relatively new entrant to the space.
+The startup graduated from the prestigious Y Combinator program, and approaches the space with a fresh and modern perspective.

-Only one type of AI assistant that caters to a specific use case: engaging under-served/dormant leads for sales and marketing teams.
+Only one type of AI assistant that caters to a specific use case: engaging neglected leads for sales and marketing teams.
 Doesn’t support automotive services, customer, or technical support like Conversica does

-Only supports emails.
+Only supports AI-powered emails.
 Doesn’t do SMS or chatbots

-Only supports Salesforce (SFDC) connectors or API integrations, compared to the dozens of different native connectors that competitors have
+Only supports Salesforce (SFDC), Zapier connectors or API integrations, compared to the dozens of different native connectors that competitors have